balciiberk/balciiberk/README.md

 <h1 align="center">Hi 👋, I'm Berk</h1>
-<h3 align="center">A physics engineer who is into data science, full stack development and particle physics</h3>
+<h3 align="center">A physics engineer who is into data science, full stack development and experimental particle physics</h3>

 - 🔭 I’m currently a researcher at **CERN**
-- 🌱 I’m currently learning **GRID computing and big data analysis at CERN**
+- 🌱 I’m currently learning **cloud computing and containerization**
-- 💬 I love talking about **any field of data, programming and particle physics.**
+- 💬 I love talking about **experimental particle physics and any field of data**
 - ⚡ Fun fact about me: **I'm a coffee, Rubik's cube and Vim addict**

 <h3 align="left">Connect with me:</h3>